drew-marchione/workoutApp/README.md

 <br />

 Now, let's click on the "UserPage" tab at the top of the website.
-Now we can see John Smith's workout page is populated with the
+We can see John Smith's workout page is populated with the "Flat Barbell Bench Press" exercise with 3 sets and 8 reps.
+It worked!

 <br />